 What you'll find on this website: -

-- a concise narrative of world history, the Student's Friend, that may used in place of a traditional textbook (free download or use online)
+- a concise narrative of world history, the Student's Friend, that may used in place of a traditional textbook (available in book form, free download, or use online)

 - lesson plans, study guides, and other teaching tools

 - a structured body of student knowledge